Searching ...

 Near Cleveland is Cuyahoga Valley National Park, an expansive area of waterfalls, wooded areas, and plenty of wildlife.
 The Cuyahoga Valley Scenic Railroad runs through the national parks, so you can take a scenic train trip through nature while having a unique experience.

-Hocking Hills State Park in southeastern Ohio offers hikers more than 30 miles of trails with stunning natural features like waterfalls and gorges.
+Hocking Hills State Park in southeastern Ohio offers hikers more than 30 miles of trails with stunning natural features, such as waterfalls and gorges.

-Maumee Bay State Park near Lake Erie has stunning lakeside views, fishing, boating, birdwatching, and more.
+Maumee Bay State Park, near Lake Erie, offers stunning lakeside views, fishing, boating, birdwatching, and more.

 Explore the wooded trails of Mohican State Park in northeastern Ohio.
-Visitors come to float its meandering river and ride the mountain bike trails.
+Visitors come to float its meandering river and ride the mountain bike loop.

 The Biggest Week in American Birding brings thousands to Magee Marsh in northwestern Ohio for the annual spring warbler migration, but Buck Creek State Park and Killdeer Plains Wildlife Area are also popular places for birdwatching.

-You’ll have multiple hometown favorites here if you love catching a game in person or on TV.
+If you love catching a game in person or on TV, Ohio has multiple hometown favorites.
 Ohio’s professional sports teams include the Cleveland Cavaliers (NBA), Cleveland Indians (MLB), and Columbus Blue Jackets (NHL).

 Football fans can follow the Cleveland Browns (NFL) or Cincinnati Bengals (NFL).
 And don’t miss the energetic Columbus Crew (MLS) games, where the bleachers taunt the away team the whole game.

-Besides pro sports, Ohio has a strong collegiate sports culture.
-The Ohio State University Buckeyes are one of the most popular teams in the state, and fans from all over Ohio come to cheer them on at Ohio Stadium Horseshoe.
+In addition to pro sports, Ohio has a strong collegiate sports culture.
+The Ohio State University Buckeyes are one of the most popular teams in the state.
+Fans from all over Ohio come to cheer them on at the Ohio Stadium, nicknamed the “Horseshoe.”

 The National Museum of the US Air Force near Dayton is the world’s largest military aviation museum and home to more than 370 aerospace vehicles.
 It’s ranked as one of the state’s top attractions.

-Did you know Ohio has its own Amish Country?
+Did you know Ohio has its Amish Country?
 The southeastern area has the second-largest population of Amish and Mennonite adherents.
-The city of Berlin offers walking tours so you can explore the heritage of this region firsthand.
+The city of Berlin offers walking tours so you can explore this region’s heritage firsthand.

 With an awe-inspiring 1.8 million artifacts, the Cincinnati Museum Center inside the historic Union Terminal offers visitors a variety of educational and historical experiences.
 Tour multiple galleries and exhibitions to get a comprehensive view of science, history, and culture like never before!

 You’ll never be at a loss for something to do in Ohio.
-Between excellent healthcare, plenty of outdoor recreation, low cost of living, and professional sports teams, retirees have a lot of perks that make Ohio stand out.
+Between excellent healthcare, plenty of outdoor recreation, low cost of living, and professional sports teams, retirees have extensive amenities that make Ohio stand out.
 But it’s not all parks and museums.
 Living in Ohio has its drawbacks.

 Harsh winters